Managing Anxiety: A Handout for Families of Children with Food Allergies

 How are hives treated?

 Hives may go away without treatment, especially if they are caused by an allergic reaction.
-Staying away from the food, medicine, or other trigger can ease your symptoms.
+If you have an allergic trigger, staying away from the food, medicine, or other trigger can ease your symptoms.

 If your symptoms last for some time or keep coming back, these treatments may help: